 Kidney stones – As a diuretic, alcohol causes those who drink to pee more frequently.
 A mocktail, however, can improve hydration.
 A mix of sparkling mineral water, cider, and fresh mint will help maintain that balance.

-Urinary tract infection – For the same reasons that alcohol can be the risk of stones, it contributes to urinary tract infections (UTI).
-A UTI is a bacterial infection, and good hydration helps flush bacteria out of the tract.
+Urinary tract infection – For the same reasons that alcohol can be the risk of stones, it contributes to urinary tract infections (UTIs).
+A UTI is a bacterial infection, and good hydration helps flush bacteria out of the track.
 A mix of cranberry juice, sparkling soda, fresh lime, and mint could support urinary health.

 Overactive bladder – Alcohol can interfere with the messages your brain sends to alert the body of bladder overflow, and it can irritate the Urinary bladder and health.